Writing: Colin Le Sueur

 Buckler: Small leather-wrapped shield used to protect the weapon hand

-Linden wood shield: Made from strong linden wood, large round shield reinforced with iron
+Linden wood shield: Made from dense wood, round shield reinforced with iron

 |Linden wood shield||+1||key, block, parry, STR 12|